GRAINS-Soybeans drop for third day, wheat falls on strong dollar

 "The corn probably would have joined the beans and the wheat

-down 1 to 2 percent if not for the ethanol numbers," Zuzolo
+down 1 to 2 percent if not for the ethanol numbers, especially

 dropped 8 cents, or 1.5 percent, to $5.27-1/4 a bushel.